marco76/java-angular-basic/README.md

 The goal is to provide a small application with a full set of features well documented that can be used as inspiration or reference for other projects.

-Non-goal are to provide a full set of features or a template.
+Non-goal are to provide a full set of features or a template to be used to build other applications (well, you could do it but there is a lot to delete).